apmckelvey/boat-man-shooters/ReadME.md

 ## Installation of Dependencies <a name="installation_of_dependencies">

-This project uses the dependencies `pygame-ce`, `moderngl`, `numpy`, and `supabase`, which are not built in to the Python system.
+This project uses the dependencies `pygame-ce`, `asyncio`, `imageio`, `moderngl`, `numpy`, and `supabase`, which are not built in to the Python system.
 To install these dependencies, you will have to use pip in your terminal if you are in a local environment.

 > ***NOTE: If you are running in an app, you will not need to install these dependencies.
 Please proceed to section 3.3***